TomographicImaging/CCPi-Regularisation-Toolkit/Readme.md

 conda install -c httomo ccpi-regularisation-cupy
 ```

-Once installed please see [Demos](https://github.com/vais-ral/CCPi-Regularisation-Toolkit/blob/master/demos/demo_gpu_regularisers3D_CuPy.py).
+Once installed please see [Demos](./demos/demo_gpu_regularisers3D_CuPy.py).
 Please note that not all modules are yet supported as this is an ongoing development.
-One can install both CuPy-driven and the `ccpi-regulariser` packge in one environment, but please be aware that the functions carry the identical names.
+One can install both CuPy-driven and the `ccpi-regulariser` package in one environment, but please be aware that the functions carry the identical names.

 ## References